 Like a ruined fresco, Brander’s paintings are the aftermath of landscapes.
 Each of the pieces in this show began with an observation of the sky, in Greece or in England.
 In some cases, the first few marks of paint arrived in situ, in full view of the subject at hand.
 In others, Brander started in his studio, catching a view out from the window.
 But the sky only takes a moment to shift itself into a new composition, and most of these paintings have taken years to complete.
 Brander therefore spends most of his time painting from memory.

+Just as the fresco’s aging process is the source of its growing abstraction, thanks to the dissolution of the ancient scene back into its constituent materials, it is the sky’s ‘aging’—its deterioration into a memory—that serves as the source of Brander’s abstraction.
+As the initial image of the sky grows faint, he abandons its logic and becomes increasingly faithful to the internal logic of painting itself.
+A piece may originate in a particular sky on a particular day, but its composition grows of its own accord as Brander returns again and again to develop it.
+The demands of the work are made by its medium.
 In this practice, Brander addresses an old Impressionist question about paint’s capacity to uncover the shapelessness of reality.
 How to reveal that the gaseous masses that give the sky its dimension, which the mind easily understands to be haze, fog, or cloud, are just clever plays of colour?
 Of course, Brander benefits from an intervening century in which painting has been pushed well past Impressionism, to the medium specificity of abstract expressionism, and back around again.
 The works here sample from several different points on this trajectory: the sun igniting the sky over Athens gets the colour-field treatment (Korakas Hill, 2022-2023; Saronic Gulf, 2022-2023), while cloud banks pressing against a north-facing window in Haggerston get something more like lyric abstraction (London Sky, 2023; Studio Window, 2021-2023).